Shugavaneshwar/Shugavaneshwar.github.io/README.md

 ### Image Captioning:
 [GitHub Link](https://github.com/NickStrain/Image-Captioning.git)

-Built a model that annotates images with relevant captions, achieving a BLEU score of 0.5, indicating high relevance and accuracy.
+Built a model that annotates images with relevant captions, achieving a BLEU score of 0.5, indicating high relevance and accuracy.<br />
-Utilized a Convolutional Neural Network (CNN) to extract visual features such as color, shape, and texture from images.
+Utilized a Convolutional Neural Network (CNN) to extract visual features such as color, shape, and texture from images.<br />
-Reduced training time by 30% through efficient preprocessing and model optimization techniques.
+Reduced training time by 30% through efficient preprocessing and model optimization techniques.<br />

 ![Bike Study](assests/Image_caption.png)